trufi-association/trufi-gtfs-builder/README.md

 + Step 7: Type npm install in the console to install all node dependencies.

 + Step 8: Create a folder for the city you will generate a map for.
 This is where you will later put your completed map.
-+ Step 9: Navigate to boundingbox.info.
++ Step 9: Navigate to [boundingbox](https://boundingbox.klokantech.com/).
 Adjust the box to capture all the routes you want to include in your map.

 + Step 10: Select Dublincore.